J. William Fulbright

 Public Servant, Statesman & Author

 A Senate career that was to be marked by an unwavering dedication to global cooperation began during World War II, years during which U.S. foreign policy was transformed.
 Americans began moving from a cautious isolationism toward internationalism in world affairs.
 Acting on his belief that an international peacekeeping organization was crucial in formulating a humane foreign policy, Fulbright sponsored a resolution committing the U.S. to a leadership role in forming the United Nations.

 Fulbright authored several notable books, including The Arrogance of Power, The Crippled Giant and The Price of Empire.
-Empathy, a theme throughout these three texts and much of his writing, is at the core of Fulbright’s international educational exchange programs.
-Only by understanding our neighbors – whether they are across the street or across the world – will we be able to achieve a world that chooses diplomacy over war.
+Empathy, a theme throughout these three texts and much of his writing, is at the core of the international educational exchange programs named for him.

-An Exchange Program for People Across the Globe
+An International Exchange Program

-Preserving the Fulbright Legacy
+The Fulbright Legacy

 On October 24, 1999, the University of Arkansas dedicated the Fulbright Peace Fountain in his honor.
 The fountain, designed by world-renown architect and Arkansan Fay Jones, is dedicated to the possibility of peace through education.

-President Clinton said that Fulbright believed:
+President Clinton said of Fulbright then:

 "The best thing America could do was to be an intelligent example of the world through material helpfulness without moral presumption.
-He said that we should make our own society an example of human happiness, make ourselves the friend of social revolution, and go beyond simple reciprocity in the effort to reconcile hostile worlds.
+[Fulbright] said that we should make our own society an example of human happiness, make ourselves the friend of social revolution, and go beyond simple reciprocity in the effort to reconcile hostile worlds.
 He would far prefer to see us be a sympathetic friend of humanity, rather than its stern and prideful schoolmaster."